ganesh7shahane/TQ_test/README.md

 ## Getting started

-A high level summary is contained in [High_Level_Summary.pdf](https://github.com/ganesh7shahane/TQ_test/blob/main/High_Level_Summary.pdf) as requested.
+- A high level summary is contained in [High_Level_Summary.pdf](https://github.com/ganesh7shahane/TQ_test/blob/main/High_Level_Summary.pdf) as requested.

-## Reproducing the solution

-The solution are distributed in 5 difference jupyter notebooks, each with the preferred order of prefixes: '1_', '2_', '3_'...
+- The solution are distributed in 5 difference jupyter notebooks, each with the preferred order of prefixes: '1_', '2_', '3_'...

-Open each in VS code (or directly through the terminal), and simply press "▶️Run All"
+- Open each in VS code (or directly through the terminal), and simply press "▶️Run All"

 ## Summary table
 The following is the summary of top molecules prioritised for synthesis: